Gluten Free & Keto Pie Crust

 And remember that, like with any pastry dough, you need to work quickly and over a cool surface.
 Though do note that if the dough becomes too hard to manage, you can always pop it back in the fridge/freezer for 15 minutes before carrying on!

 When rolling out you may want to use parchment or wax paper.
 Given the lack of gluten, the crust is more fragile and it will break easily if not handled with care.
-So we suggest rolling it out between two sheets of parchment paper (see video).
-Easy peasy.
+So I suggest rolling it out between two sheets of parchment paper (see video).

 And talking about lack of gluten, this is the reason why the dough will crack slightly when baked.
-We’ve noticed that the cracking can be lessened by allowing the dough to rest overnight (rather than for an hour), though note that taste and texture will be the same.
-We also noted that by increasing the xanthan gum you can get a silky smooth crust, but at the cost of losing quite a bit of flakiness.
-So we most definitely sacrificed some aesthetics for the sake of taste and texture. 🙅🏿
+I’ve noticed that the cracking can be lessened by allowing the dough to rest overnight (probably because moisture is distributed more evenly), though note that taste and texture will be the same.

 One last thing (promise!).
 Like with any pastry dough, make sure not to over-process the dough.
 The mixture ought to resemble coarse breadcrumbs rather than cookie dough.
 It will make the pastry much more flaky and (perhaps surprisingly) easier to handle.